Skip to main content

 I met Taffy Sceva as soon as I got back to Quantico.
 Taffy had done a lot of fighting in the big war and now was out of college with an agriculture degree, working for the Olympia Canning Company up in Washington State.
 His wife, Barbara, was about to have their first child, and he was ordered to report into the Basic School the same day I got there.

 Mack was about as ferocious as a man could be about wanting to get into combat.
-I mouthed such sentiments too but deep down didn’t mean them.
+I mouthed such sentiments, too, but, deep down, didn’t mean them.

-At Quantico their son was born, Taffy and I competed for shortstop on the battalion softball team (I won), and to get out of the Marine Corps Schools and to combat in Korea, Sceva stunned everyone by petitioning Col. Chesty Puller, under whom he’d served in the Big War, to arrange the transfer.
+At Quantico, their son was born, Taffy and I competed for shortstop on the battalion softball team (I won), and to get out of the Marine Corps Schools and to combat in Korea, Sceva stunned everyone by petitioning Colonel Chesty Puller, under whom he’d served in the Big War, to arrange the transfer.
 Some men we knew pulled strings to avoid being sent to Korea; a few like Sceva pulled strings to go.
 I’m not sure his wife ever knew that, however.
 There are limits to what you tell a good woman who loves you.

 Gunny Arzt and I often occupied a small but well-sited table in a Washington cocktail lounge from where we could observe both the entrance and the door of the ladies’ room.
 Arzt was big, tough, competent, ugly, hair slicked back and face punctuated by a cigar; I was eager, unsure just what to do or say next if a girl actually joined us, and awed by Arzt’s enormous self-assurance.